BioSpyder-Bioinformatics/notes-documentation/tempoSeqR_fns.md

 				+ Each column receives the same index 1 (eg A1, B1, C1)
 				+ Each row receives the same index 2 (eg A1, A2, A3), this allows to have a unique combination across all the plate

+!Have a look for the Illumina tool Salvo mentioned to double check sample sheets!!

+!Edit straight on web page, with automated checks on input (but for later on)

+Ability to upload different files formats eg
+- Generic
+	+ CSV
+- Propietary
+	+ xlsx (excel)
+- Non-propietary
+	+ ods (excel-like)
+	+ This is mainly if we decide to append a second sheet with metadata to the original sample sheet.
+In this case we need a workaround for CSV uploads (will be later on)

+Given that the number of indexes will grow in the future, set this up to have 8 96-wells plate at the time instead of only 4

 # Count table
 Table showing the counts (signal levels) for each probe, *in* each sample.
 This is what is used for the analysis This is the result of alignment of the produced FastQ to a reference table.
 It displays the amount of reads mapped to a particular probe for each sample.

+When displaying the count table:
+- Add filters (radio/checkbox buttons) to isolate expression of specific groups/genes
+	+ Allow for inserting comma separated list of genes/samples of interest
+	+ Filter table by
+		* Average read count
+		* Normalised read count eg count per million
+	+ Ability to download the table with this specific filtering